nathanchere/RelsTexturePackerNet/readme.md

 RelTexPacNet - Texture Atlas Generator
 ======================================

 This started out as a simple GUI for Rel's Texture Packer since the official GUI was done in VB6 and a pain in the ass to run on any remotely current operating system.
-After trying to work around numerous bugs and limitations of the underlying texture packer I decided it was easier to just rewrite the entire thing and ditch the RTP dependency completely.
+After trying to work around numerous bugs and limitations of the underlying texture packer (eg imposing directory structure, no PNG output, no notification or output of any kind on error) I decided it was easier to just rewrite the entire thing and ditch the RTP dependency completely.

 Build status
 --------